5 Ways to Read a Book Faster

 2. Learn the art of systematic skimming

 Before beginning to read a specific chapter in a book, you should first read the entire book at a superficial level.
-That is correct – skimming through the book will help you read the book in greater detail.
+That is correct – read the ENTIRE book!
+Skimming through the entire book quickly will help you when you have to read sections in greater detail.
 Look through the chapter headings, and notice key words (look for italics, bold words, and underlined phrases).
 Sometimes authors will highlight key quotations in the margin.
 Read the first and last paragraph of each chapter – many times, authors will summarize the content in these paragraphs.
 Skimming will give you an overview of the author’s argument and help you understand the most important ideas you will encounter as you read in greater detail.

 3. Read the back cover…and the table of contents…and the introduction!